Lower-Division

 STEV 50B Stevenson Alumni Careers in Science and Technology

 Connecting Stevenson students with alumni who provide practical advice for careers in science and technology.
 Topics covered include internships, graduate school, networking, applying for jobs, interviewing, and adapting to a rapidly changing job market.
+This class does not accept new students after week 2.

 Credits